In this article

 • Permissible accommodations (20%)

-If you’re not sure how to adapt your travel policy for today’s way of working, the points above are a good place to start.
+If you’re not sure how to adapt your travel policy to today’s way of working, the points above are a good place to start.

-How to create an effective travel policy that’s easy for employees to follow
+How to make your corporate travel policy easy to follow

-No matter how much effort you put into creating the ideal corporate travel policy, this guide is only as effective as the number of employees who follow it.
-The easiest and most effective way to increase compliance with your travel policy is to make it as effortless as possible for the people who use it.
+No matter how much effort you put into your corporate travel policy, it’s only as effective as the number of employees who follow it.
+The simplest and most effective way to increase compliance with your travel expense policy is to make it as easy as possible for the people who use it.

-Start by making sure they can easily access the policy in different formats.
-In addition to storing it with your employee handbook and other company documents, give each employee a hard copy version and stash another copy in the cloud so travelers can access it on the go too.
+Start by making sure employees can easily access the policy in different formats.
+In addition to storing it with your employee handbook and other company documents, give each employee a hard copy and store another copy in the cloud so travelers can access it on the go.

-Below are a few other easy things any company can do to increase compliance with their travel policy.
-For more tips, see our article on ways you can embed your travel and expense policy into your finance tools to improve control.
+Below are a few other easy things any company can do to increase policy compliance:

 Use travel management tools to support your employees

-Modern-day corporate travelers and their employers can now take advantage of a wide range of tools designed to assist with nearly every aspect of corporate travel.
+Today’s corporate travelers and their employers have access to a wide range of tools designed to streamline nearly every aspect of corporate travel.
 Everything from booking flights and accommodations to tracking travel expenses to managing itineraries is now fair game.

 Of course, the newest crop of travel management tools doesn’t just offer immediate benefits to travelers and their supervisors.
-These apps support all areas of your organization, from executives and travel managers to HR and finance professionals.
+These apps support all areas of your organization, from executives and travel managers to human resources, finance professionals, and other stakeholders.

 In practice, your travel policy simply serves as a set of guidelines to follow.
-Some of the questions you’ll receive are best answered on a case-by-case basis, so you likely won’t be able to eradicate out-of-policy spending completely.
+Some of the questions you’ll receive are best answered on a case-by-case basis, so you likely won’t be able to eliminate out-of-policy spending entirely.

-But one of the easiest ways to ensure employees adhere to the general guidelines outlined in your travel policy is by automating it through a comprehensive travel booking and expense management platform like Ramp.
-Attempts to book out-of-policy travel typically get rejected or redirected to a manager for approval, drastically reducing the number of non-covered expenses your finance team must address.
+But one of the easiest ways to ensure employees follow your travel policy guidelines is to automate it with an all-in-one expense management and travel booking platform like Ramp.
+You can block attempts to book out-of-policy travel or redirect them to a manager for approval, drastically reducing the time it takes your finance team to review and approve expense reports.

-See how else Ramp’s T&E software can simplify business travel for your finance team, managers, and corporate travelers by requesting a demo today.
+Watch a demo video to see how Ramp’s T&E software can simplify business travel for your finance team, managers, and corporate travelers.

 Try Ramp for free